edgexfoundry/device-usb-camera/README.md

 - **InputImageSize**: Specifies the image size of the camera.
 The format is `wxh`, for example "640x480". (default - automatically selected by FFmpeg)
 - **InputPixelFormat**: Set the preferred pixel format (for raw video). (default - automatically selected by FFmpeg)

+> *Note: If the given option value is not supported by the device, FFmpeg will automatically select the best one supported by the device.

 Supported Output options:
 - **OutputFrames**: Set the number of video frames to output. (default - no limitation on frames)
 - **OutputFps**: Duplicate or drop input frames to achieve constant output frame rate fps. (default - same as InputFps)